Saniya Sethi

 The Quantitative Usability Evaluation aimed to test the user journey of Zara's website using 3 defined tasks.
 We sought objective data to evaluate the user's task performance based on the time taken, errors and efficiency of the route through the website.

-We also planned to get subjective data to evaluate the user's experience and opinions based on ease of use, support needed and system consistency.
+We also planned to collect subjective data to evaluate the users' experience and opinions based on ease of use, needed support, and system consistency.

 Key findings: